chrismatchett/met-expo-demos-2/README.md

 * Copy the code from ./00-ShapesColours.js to your ./App.js file and test it works.
 * Edit this code to recreate the layout in the graphic file, ./assets/layout.png.
-* Get your ./App.js code to look as much like the graphic as possible
+* Get your ./App.js code to look as much like the graphic as possible.

 ### Exercise 4